Detertyr/SansPlugin/README.md

 # SansPlugin
-Changes the ringtone with Better Discord to a Megalovania style
+Changes the ringtone with Better Discord to a Megalovania.